 Please stop at the first hint of any pain that you feel while reading the rest of this post.
 I don’t want to cause you pain.

-I remember one day when I was seven or eight years old as the most exhilarating day, which filled me with light and joy.
+I’ve re-experienced while in Primal Therapy a day when I was seven or eight years old.
+A most exhilarating day, one that filled me with light and joy.

 My father never beat me on the sidewalk, the street, or the front yard anyway.
-That would make it public.
+That would make the abuse public.

 My father’s job was assistant principal/dean of boys at West Miami Junior High School.
 He whipped boys with a thick belt or paddled them daily as part of his job requirements.